influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 Use the `influxd upgrade` command to upgrade InfluxDB 1.x to InfluxDB 2.0.
 The `upgrade` command provides an in-place upgrade from InfluxDB 1.x to InfluxDB 2.0.

+{{% note %}}
+#### Docker users

+We are working on the upgrade process to ensure a smooth upgrade from InfluxDB 1.x to InfluxDB 2.0 on Docker.
+If you're upgrading from InfluxDB 1.x on Docker, we recommend waiting to upgrade until we finalize an updated Docker release.

+{{% /note %}}

 Specifically, the upgrade process does the following:

 1. Reads the existing InfluxDB 1.x configuration file and generates an equivalent InfluxDB 2.0 configuration file at `~/.influxdbv2/config.toml`.